 Intermittent Fasting Myths

-Between so much information, you get defenders and retractors.
+Among so much information, you get defenders and retractors.
 Therefore, here we are going to give several reasons, supported by science, why fasting is a safe, healthy and convenient practice.
-So you can make a better informed decision.
+This way you can make a better informed decision.

 What is the practice of fasting about?

-Also known as “intermittent fasting”, it is an eating program where you alternate periods when you eat and periods when you stop eating.
+Also known as “intermittent fasting,” it is an eating program where periods of eating and periods of stopping eating alternate.

 It is a flexible routine for any lifestyle that has multiple advantages and visible results.